Dental Bridges Carrollton

 Traditional Bridge

-If you still have healthy teeth on each side of the gap that needs to be filled in, a traditional bridge is ideal.
+If you still have healthy teeth on each side of the gap, a traditional bridge is ideal.
 The teeth that support dental crowns are known as “abutment teeth,” and they need to be altered slightly for the bridge to fit properly.
-This type of restoration can be placed in just a few visits and are typically less pricy than their implant alternative.
+This type of restoration can be placed in just a few visits and is typically more affordable than its implant alternative.

 Implant Bridge